laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 <iframe src="http://www.youtube.com/embed/6mV4ecEbV1s?rel=0" width="640" height="480" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

-<strong>Connection types:</strong> Most are made to be integrated into existing systems and either have proprietary connections or just output composite video. <a href="http://www.thermitrack.com/">Some cameras communicate X/Y position of blobs.</a>
+**Connection types:** Most are made to be integrated into existing systems and either have proprietary connections or just output composite video. <a href="http://www.thermitrack.com/">Some cameras communicate X/Y position of blobs.</a>

-<strong>Resolution range:</strong> Some are very low resolution (the Thermitrack is 16 x 16px) and some are close to a VGA range, but don't expect to find HD thermal for cheap.
+**Resolution range:** Some are very low resolution (the Thermitrack is 16 x 16px) and some are close to a VGA range, but don't expect to find HD thermal for cheap.
 You also get a variety of frame rates and contrast ranges.

-<strong>Thermal Camera Pros:</strong>
+**Thermal Camera Pros:**

 - Normal visible light doesn't have much of an effect on a thermal camera.
 - Good for tracking a large area like a stage.